-Mountain Gorillas in Uganda are found in Bwindi Impenetrable Forest and Mgahinga national park.
+Uganda’s mountain gorillas are found in Bwindi Impenetrable Forest and Mgahinga national park.
 It is estimated that there are over 500 mountain gorillas in Bwindi and about 80 in Mgahinga.
-There are more than 35 gorilla families living in Bwindi while the others are in Mgahinga.
+There are more than 35 gorilla groups living in Bwindi while the others are in Mgahinga.
 Most of the gorilla families remain wild and are not open to tourist.

-The process of making gorillas acquainted to human peoples is referred to as Gorilla habituation.
+The process of making gorillas acquainted to human peoples is referred to as gorilla habituation.
 Gorilla habituation is a process that takes about two years and ends with the gorillas getting used to human presence as they go about with their daily activities in the wild.
+A gorilla habituation experience is one of the most sought out activity by primate lovers while in Uganda, Rwanda and Congo.
 There are 12 habituated gorilla families in Uganda and only 8 people can track a particular family in a day.

-Uganda is home to 12 habituated gorilla families.
+Uganda is home to 14 habituated gorilla families.
 About 400 mountain gorillas inhabit Uganda’s forests in Bwindi and Mgahinga national parks.
 Bwindi has 11 habituated gorilla families while Mgahinga has one large family group.
 The gorilla family you choose usually determines the accommodation you book and vice-versa.
 Tracking a particular gorilla family is on each occasion different.
 The families are always on the move and rarely stay in one place for long.
+It is therefore difficult to determine how long gorilla tracking will take.
 A trek that lasts two hours on one occasion could as well take six hours the next day.
 With the help of your tour operator, you can track any of the following groups in Uganda’s Bwindi and Mgahinga parks.
 Read More